 Withdrawal and Reapplication

-In the event a candidate withdraws an application after submission and payment of fees, BCIA, upon written request, will refund the fees paid less an administrative fee of $75.
-If an application has been withdrawn, the individual may reapply by submitting a new application meeting current requirements and paying fees.
-In the event BCIA determines that the candidate has not met any of the certification requirements, the application may be returned less a $75 administrative fee.
+In the event a candidate withdraws an application after submission and payment of fees, BCIA, upon written request, will return documents only when a SASE is provided.
+No fees will be refunded.
+If an application has been withdrawn, the individual may reapply by submitting a new application meeting current requirements and paying new fees.
+In the event BCIA determines that the candidate has failed to meet the certification requirements as stated, the application may be denied.

 Application materials will not be stored indefinitely.
 If you believe you need extra time to complete the requirements, please be sure to contact the BCIA office at email@example.com.